 EXECUTIVE PROFILE Phyllicia M. Hatton, Founder . . .
 Following several years of serving people in a variety of positions in the Washington, D.C. region’s business community, Reverend Phyllicia M. Hatton, M.Div., has reached a new zenith in her career as a “serial entrepreneur.”
 Growing her enterprise launching new ventures, she has also assisted professionals implement and form start-up businesses and other meaningful economic enterprises.
 Currently, her attention has focused on offering support to mobile business owners.
 Forming Artisan’s Affinity Alliance allows her the opportunity to employ innate and learned skill sets that reveal her deep passion for the arts and in the interior design/space planning arenas.
 The mission of the organization is to address a growing need for additional opportunities to assist artisans showcase their works of art in a unique industry.
 Moreover, the underlying essentials for artisans to operate a successful enterprise are accessed through educational programs and seminars designed to ensure opportunities are available as observed for other small business enterprises.

 For the Customer . . .
-Allow Artisans Exceed Your Expectations!
+Allow US the opportunity to Exceed Your Expectations!

-We work directly with artisans who will fulfill your desires.
-Your search begins here for one of a kind artwork for your office, business space or home, an outfit and accessories you will not see anywhere else, men's and women's hats, children's clothing, dolls, sculptures, handcrafted skincare products and more, we can point you in the right direction.
+We work directly with micro business owners who will fulfill your desires.
+Your search begins here for one of a kind artwork for your office, business space or home, an outfit and accessories you will not see anywhere else, men's and women's hats, children's clothing, dolls, sculptures, handcrafted skincare products, food, and more, we can point you in the right direction.

 We give credit, where credit is due!
 To the artists . . .